6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

 The ministry of Paul’s team was by the Holy Spirit rather than the “letter”; that is, the legalistic application of the Law of Moses by Judaizers.
 The Law cannot justify or sanctify; it simply identifies sin.

 The “letter” refers to the Old Covenant Law, whereas “the Spirit” refers to New Covenant grace.
 The “letter” then references the Ten Commandments within the Mosaic Covenant written in stone (2 Co 3:7; Ro 7:6-8).
 That ministry “kills” because it declares what God demands without giving sufficient power to fulfill it, and then pronounces the death sentence on all those who break it.

 for the letter kills,

-The thrust is not that the Old Testament law was a mistake or unimportant.
-The idea is a legalistic use of the law is what “kills.”
-The law itself does not kill.
+The thrust is not that the Old Testament Law was a mistake or unimportant.
+The idea is that a legalistic use of the Law is what “kills.”
+The Law itself does not kill.

 There is a great difference between the code of laws and the gospel.

 The contrast is not between the literal and the spiritual.
-Instead, it contrasts Moses’ Law in the Old Testament and the dynamics of the Holy Spirit in the New Testament.
+Instead, the contrast is between Moses’ Law in the Old Testament and the dynamics of the Holy Spirit in the New Testament.
 There is a new manner of ministry in the church economy; it is the life-giving ministry of the Holy Spirit.